-Beginning the day after the full-moon of Āsāḷhā month (around July every year) is the first day of the three month “Rains retreat” or “Buddhist lent” for every Theravāda Buddhist monk and nun.
-They are required to observe vassāna or ‘Rains Retreat’ for a duration of 3 months.
-The vassāna period from July/August to October/November corresponds with the monsoon season in South and Southeast Asia (which were historically Buddhist strongholds).
-During that time traveling was (and still is now) very difficult and even dangerous.
+The first day after the full-moon of Āsāḷhā month (around July every year) is the first day of the three month “Rains retreat” or “Buddhist lent” for every Theravāda Buddhist monk and nun.
+They are required to observe vassāna or ‘Rains Retreat’ for a duration of 3 months every year, which lasts from July/August to October/November.
+This time corresponds to the monsoon season in South and Southeast Asia (which were historically Buddhist strongholds).
+During that time traveling was (and still is now) very difficult and often dangerous.
 Monks and nuns were often invited by Buddhist communities to reside in village ārāmas (monasteries and nunneries) for the duration of the ‘rains’, where they could fully dedicate themselves to the practice for three full months.

 The tradition of ‘Rains Retreat’ was started by the Buddha Himself in the year 588 BCE, where the Lord and 60 bhikkhus resided in the vicinity of Sarnath near Vārāṇasī.
-During those 3 months, the venerables learned and practised Dhamma intensively under the direct guidance of the Buddha; at the end of which, all 60 bhikkhus (monks) had attained the highest spiritual fruit of arahantship.
+During those 3 months, the venerables learned and practised Dhamma intensively under the direct guidance of the Buddha; at the end of which, all 60 Bhikkhus (monks) had attained the highest spiritual fruit of arahantship.

 “Go forth O bhikkhus, for the welfare and happiness of the many, out of compassion for the world; propagate the Dhamma…. excellent in the beginning, middle and end….in letter as well as in spirit… There are beings with little dust in their eyes, who without hearing the Dhamma will falter and fall away… There will be those who understand Dhamma.”